vk-cs/docs-public/docs/en/main/base/k8s/k8s-addons/k8s-backups/k8s-backups.md

 . openrc.sh
 ```

-Enter the password for your VK Cloud Solutions account.
+Enter the password for your VK Cloud account.
 After that, the openstack access parameters will be set in the environment variables.

 Create a credential file for the plugin using your account settings: